-- Acute or subacute inflammation or infection of the anterior chamber of the eye. - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids. - · Severe insufficiency of lacrimal secretion (dry eye). - · Corneal hypoesthesia (reduced corneal sensitivity).

-- Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses. - Allergic reactions of ocular surfaces or adnexa that may be induced or exaggerated by wearing contact lenses or use of contact lens solutions. - Ocular irritation due to allergic reactions which may be caused by use of contact lens solutions (i.e., rewetting drops) that contain chemicals or preservatives (such as mercury, Thimerosal, etc.) to which some people may develop an allergic response. - · Any active corneal infection (bacterial, fungal, protozoal, or viral). - · If eyes become red or irritated.
+- Acute or subacute inflammation or infection of the anterior chamber of the eye. - Any eye disease, injury, or abnormality that affects the cornea, conjunctiva, or eyelids. - Severe insufficiency of lacrimal secretion (dry eve). - · Corneal hypoesthesia (reduced corneal sensitivity). - Any systemic disease that may affect the eye or be exaggerated by wearing contact lenses. - Allergic reactions of ocular surfaces or adnexa that may be induced or exaggerated by wearing contact lenses or use of contact lens solutions. - Ocular irritation due to allergic reactions which may be caused by use of contact lens solutions (e.g., cleaning and disinfecting solutions, rewetting drops, etc.) that contain chemicals or preservatives (such as mercury, Thimerosal, etc.) to which some people may develop an allergic response. - Any active corneal infection (bacterial, fungal, protozoal, or viral). - If eyes become red or irritated.